 500 Internal Server Error Guidelines

-The 500 Internal Server Error response required a discussion as to how it should be handled from the perspective of the API developer.

-The 500 response codes indicate non-programmatic failures, such failure to connect to a database.
-The expectation from a client perspective is that the client can re-submit the same request in the future and expect a successful response.
+The 500 response codes indicate non-programmatic failures, such as failure to connect to a database.
+The expectation from a client perspective is that the client can re-submit the same request in the future and expect a successful response

 When returning a 500 Internal Server Error, only the minimum data necessary to aid the consumer in handling the error should be provided.
 This may include a generic error message, a reference id to a logged error which the consumer may use to match their error to the API’s logs, or instructions on how to seek assistance.
 Under no circumstances should diagnostic data be released in a 500 Internal Server Error, as this information can be used to compromise VA systems and security.